Murpup569/WLC-Connectivity/README.md

-# WLC-Conectivity
+# WLC-Connectivity
-Checks conectivity of devices to a Cisco 9800 WLC
+Checks connectivity of devices to a Cisco 9800 WLC

 This script requires an inventory.txt file with mac addresses in it.